NETESOLUTIONS/ERNIE/SCOPUS/API/README.txt

 # July 25, 2018.
-NET ESolutions. email:netelabs@nete.com The five Python 2.x scripts in this folder were
+NET ESolutions. email:netelabs@nete.com Author: Avon Davey avon@nete.com
+# The five Python 2.x scripts in this folder are
-# used to connect to various Scopus APIs as part of a collaboration with Abt Associates on an independent project
+# used to connect to various Scopus APIs as part of a collaborative effort with Abt Associates on a project
 # for the National Science Foundation.
 For these scripts to be useful, an API key is needed and the script
 # should be executed from a machine with a whitelisted IP address.
 The basic strategy is to
 # search for AuthorIDs using "first_name last_name" queries and then using those AuthorIDs to
 # retrieve Documents and Affiliation information.
 Reading the Elsevier documentation is highly recommended.
 # https://dev.elsevier.com To prevent overwrites, we push the output from these scripts to a PostgreSQL database
 # as its generated and can share the details of that process if there's interest.
-# Author: Avon Davey avon@nete.com

 a) This script uses strings from stdin and queries SCOPUS author search for the top 10 author results.
 Input must come in the form
 "name,award_number,first_year" where 'name' is in the form "first_name last_name"